Potential Students and Opening

 • Hong Kong PhD Fellowship (HKPhD Fellowship)

-• It is indeed something quite independent with CUHK PhD application.
+• It is indeed something quite independent of CUHK PhD application.

 • To be our PhD students, you have to go through CUHK’s PhD application anyway.